Vipin-Sharma/Vipin-Sharma.github.io/_posts/2019-05-05-JDK12_Switch_Expression.md

     Enum there is compilation error.

-Before we start looking at Switch expression it is good to recall what is basic Java [expression](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/expressions.html) :
+Before we start looking at Switch expression it is good to recall what a basic Java [expression](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/expressions.html) is:

     a construct made up of variables, operators, and method invocations, which are constructed according to the syntax of the language, that evaluates to a single value.